 Publish/Subscribe Model of MQTT Protocol

-Architectural Components of an MQTT Protocol
+Architectural Components of MQTT Protocol in IoT Deployments

 The MQTT protocol in IoT has a set of components.
 The 4 major MQTT components are